 As an investor, one needs a trading account to place orders and transact on relevant exchanges.
-Besides that, a trading account is linked to the investor’s demat account and bank account — forming a bridge between the two.
+Besides that, your trading account forms the bridge between your Demat account and bank account as it is linked to both.
 It is with the help of a trading account that investors can access numerous stock exchanges and trade securities through them.

-Dematerialisation accounts, colloquially called demat accounts, are used to convert physical shares into electronic securities and vice-versa.
-It is in the demat accounts that an investor’s securities are stored — including shares, bonds, futures, mutual funds, etc. Just like trading accounts, demat accounts also have a unique number assigned to them.
+Dematerialisation accounts, colloquially called demat accounts, convert physical shares into electronic securities and vice-versa.
+An investor’s securities are stored in the Demat account — including shares, bonds, futures, mutual funds, etc. Just like trading accounts, demat accounts also have a unique number assigned to them.

 A dematerialisation account is quite similar to a bank account in how it functions.
-Instead of crediting and debiting money into the account, securities are transferred into demat accounts.
-Investors can open a demat account under their name with zero balance, and all securities they purchase are stored in this account.
+Your securities get transferred into demat accounts.
+You can open a demat account under your name with zero balance.
+All the securities you purchase will be stored in this account.